mugizico/JustaPage/README.md

 height:508px;
 }
 ```
-In the file justapage.js, you can adjust the distance above a section that begins the highlight in the navigation.
-Just can the number for the buffer variable.
+*In the file justapage.js, you can adjust the distance above a section that begins the highlight in the navigation.
+Just change the number for the buffer variable.*

 ```html
 var buffer = 100;
 ```

 Check out the [Demo Page](http://paulmolluzzo.github.com/JustaPage/demo) to see JustaPage in action and see more info.
+Keep in mind that this page is a demonstration, the template is almost completely unstyled.
+(Those ugly colors won't be there.)

 ## License